Elaine Kiriakopoulos, MD, MPH, MSc, FAES

 Bio:

-Dr. Elaine Kiriakopoulos is an Assistant Professor of Neurology at the Geisel School of Medicine at Dartmouth College, and the Director of the HOBSCOTCH Institute for Cognitive Health and Well-Being at the Dartmouth Hitchcock Epilepsy Center.
+Dr. Elaine Kiriakopoulos is an Associate Professor of Neurology, Health Policy & Clinical Practice at the Geisel School of Medicine at Dartmouth College.
 She is a graduate of McMaster University Medical School in Hamilton, Ontario, Canada.
-She completed her neurology residency and an Epilepsy and Clinical Neurophysiology Fellowship at the Beth Israel Deaconess Medical Center in Boston, as well as a Research Fellowship in Functional MRI and Transcranial Magnetic Brain Stimulation at Harvard University, studying cross modal plasticity in the adult human brain.
+She completed her neurology residency and an Epilepsy and Clinical Neurophysiology Fellowship at the Beth Israel Deaconess Medical Center in Boston, as well as a Research Fellowship in Functional MRI and Transcranial Magnetic Brain Stimulation at Harvard University.
 Post training, she remained in Boston and served as a Harvard Medical Faculty Physician, combining a clinical epilepsy practice with research focused on improving diagnosis, treatment and patient outcomes in epilepsy.
-At Dartmouth’s HOBSCOTCH Institute for Cognitive Health and Well-Being she leads efforts aiming to; expand epilepsy education for patients and providers, broaden epilepsy self-management program dissemination and implementation, and extend clinical research focused on epilepsy and self-management in diverse patient populations.